 - Sudden weight loss

 The above symptoms can manifest in various ways.
 There are noticeable physical signs, but each on their own may not add up to a problem with alcohol.
 When someone develops an unhealthy relationship with alcohol it will change their behaviour and affect their life in a negative fashion.
-Secretive and dishonest behaviour may involve your partner hiding alcohol or their empty bottles around the house, even in unusual places, to ensure you don't discover the extent of their drinking.
+Alcoholism can cause someone to behave in a way that is erratic, dangerous and damaging to both themselves and those around them.
+Alcoholic behaviours tend to be secretive and dishonest, and may involve your partner hiding alcohol or their empty bottles around the house, even in unusual places, to ensure you don't discover the extent of their drinking.